Thoughts from CV-19 Bunker

 But before that, one thing I’ve noticed about myself is an almost burning need to continually check the internet for… something… updates, news, perspective.
 It’s almost like driving by a horrific accident, a global train wreck, and it’s almost impossible to not look.

 But it’s important to not look (at least for big chunks of time).
 Yes there is always a new post somewhere, but wallowing in the fear, anxiety and uncertainty makes it worse.
 I’m a firm believer that you get more of whatever you pay attention to – so a hyper focus on what most of the media has to say is NOT going to be good for you.
 I’m going to try and moderate or at least stick with sources that are more positive if possible, but I can already tell it’s going to be challenging.
+Along those lines, here’s a worthwhile article on how to guard your mental health during this time.

 It is important to stay informed and there is good news out there – here are some ideas that I’ve found in the last few days.